gardener-attic/vscode-gardener-tools/README.md

 * `vscode-gardener-tools.vscode-light-theme`: should match your configured theme style.
 Default: true
 * `vscode-gardener-tools.landscapes`: Required configuration for garden landscapes
 * `vscode-gardener-tools.landscapes[].name`: Name of the garden cluster
+* `vscode-gardener-tools.landscapes[].gardenName`: Optional name of the corresponding (gardenctl) garden.
+Default: Name of the landscape
 * `vscode-gardener-tools.landscapes[].kubeconfigPath`: Path to the kubeconfig of the garden cluster
 * `vscode-gardener-tools.landscapes[].dashboardUrl`: Gardener dashboard URL,
 * `vscode-gardener-tools.landscapes[].projects`: Optional list of projects (names) to be shown.
 However, you should specify this list if you do not have operator rights on the garden cluster or if you want to see only those projects.